sandeshsalunkhegh/LanguageServers/README.md

-### Usage# LanguageServers - Language Server Docker Implementations Repository
+# LanguageServers - Language Server Docker Implementations Repository

 This repository contains Docker implementations of Language Servers for various programming languages.
 Language Servers provide language-specific code analysis and rich language features for code editors and Integrated Development Environments (IDEs).
 By containerizing these Language Servers, you can easily integrate them into your development environment.